Skip to main content

 🌿 Companions Cilantro, Peppers, Tomato

 Culantro solves cilantro’s biggest problem.
-Regular cilantro (Coriandrum sativum) bolts in summer heat, which eliminates it from the garden precisely when you want it most for salsas, hot dishes, and marinades.
-Culantro grows in the same heat, produces all summer without bolting, and has a flavor that’s essentially cilantro amplified - the same aromatic compounds but at roughly ten times the intensity.
-In Puerto Rican cooking it’s called recao and is one of the two indispensable ingredients in sofrito (the other is ají dulce pepper).
-In Vietnamese cooking the long, serrated leaves appear in pho as ngò gai.
-At Latin American and Caribbean markets it runs $4-8/lb.
+Regular cilantro (Coriandrum sativum) bolts in summer heat, eliminating it from the garden precisely when you want it most for salsas, hot dishes, and marinades.
+Culantro grows through that same heat without bolting, produces all summer, and has a flavor that’s essentially cilantro amplified - the same aromatic compounds but at roughly ten times the intensity.
+In Puerto Rican cooking it’s called recao and is one of the two indispensable ingredients in sofrito.
+In Vietnamese cooking the long serrated leaves appear in pho as ngò gai.
+In the eastern Caribbean it’s shadow beni or chadon beni and appears in everything from green seasoning to pepper sauce.

-Outside of cities with significant Caribbean, Latin, or Southeast Asian communities, culantro is commercially unavailable.
+At Latin American and Caribbean markets it runs $4-8/lb for fresh bunches.
+Outside of cities with significant Caribbean, Latin, or Southeast Asian communities, it’s commercially unavailable.

-The ROI case
+The ROI Case

-PlantingPlantsSeasonal yieldValue @$8/lbSeed costNet
+PlantingPlantsSeasonal yieldValue @$6/lbSeed costNet

-8-10 plants8-100.8-1.5 lb$6.40-12$2.49$3.91-9.51
+8-10 plants8-100.8-1.5 lb$4.80-9.00$2.49$2.31-6.51

 *Estimated from $2.49 packet.